-Travis County does not collect any money at the time of release but charges a $20 personal bond fee, which is due within 7 days.
-This fee is scheduled to increase to $40 on July 1, 2015.
+Travis County does not collect any money at the time of release but charges a $40 personal bond fee, which is due within 7 days.

 What do you charge to help someone get personal bond?

-When I’m hired to defend someone against a criminal charge, I don’t charge an additional fee to seek personal bond for my client, even if that means going downtown to Central Booking in the middle of the night or on the weekend.
-The amount of my fee for handling the criminal case primarily depends on the level of the alleged offense(s).
+When we are hired to defend someone against a criminal charge, we do not charge an additional fee to seek personal bond for our client, even if that means going downtown to Central Booking in the middle of the night or on the weekend.
+The amount of our fee for handling the criminal case primarily depends on the level of the alleged offense(s).

-I do not offer jail release as a stand-alone service but, unlike a bail bonding company’s fee, the money paid to me when I’m hired for jail release is applied to the attorney fee for handling the criminal case.
+We do not offer jail release as a stand-alone service but, unlike a bail bonding company’s fee, the money paid to us when we’re hired for jail release is applied to the attorney fee for handling the criminal case.